Joanne McNally is shocked by her biological age: 'My cells have been b******g about me'

 She confirmed that she did in fact used to vape, but gave it up after reading an article about “popcorn lung” – “You’re basically chugging on a computer.
 Like its weird.”

-When asked by Kathryn what sort of diet she follows, Joanne explained that she went through “a veggie stage” at one point.
+When asked by Katherine what sort of diet she follows, Joanne explained that she went through “a veggie stage” at one point.

 “I’m no longer veggie.
 I don’t eat red meat that much.
 I don’t eat pigs.
 I actually do eat quite well, I’ve a good diet – wine, crisps, party days…”